 Heard Island and McDonald Islands Environment Protection and Management Ordinance 1987

-This Ordinance was made under the Heard Island and McDonald Islands Act 1953 and is administered for the Minister for the Environment and Water Resources by the Australian Antarctic Division (AAD).
+This Ordinance was made under the Heard Island and McDonald Islands Act 1953 and is administered for the Minister for the Environment by the Australian Antarctic Division (AAD).
 The Ordinance seeks to preserve and manage the Territory so as to protect its environment and the indigenous wildlife.

 The Territory of Heard Island and McDonald Islands (HIMI) consists of a remote group of islands lying close together in the southern Indian Ocean at approximately 53º05'S and 73º30'E. The main islands are Heard Island and McDonald Island.
 The Territory is a listed World Heritage Area and is contained within the Heard Island and McDonald Islands Marine Reserve, a Commonwealth reserve declared under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) in 2002.
 The HIMI Marine Reserve, including the HIMI Territory, is a category Ia protected area (strict nature reserve) to be managed primarily for science and environmental monitoring.
 Several species of fauna listed under the EPBC Act are also present on the islands.

-Activities in the HIMI Territory are therefore subject to relevant obligations under the Ordinance, the EPBC Act, and the management plan made under that Act for the Marine Reserve - the Heard Island and McDonald Islands Marine Reserve Management Plan contains requirements for permits and impact assessment, or contact firstname.lastname@example.org.
+Activities in the HIMI Territory are therefore subject to relevant obligations under the Ordinance, the EPBC Act, and the management plan made under that Act.
+Heard Island and McDonald Islands Marine Reserve Management Plan contains requirements for permits and impact assessment, or contact firstname.lastname@example.org.